Visualize the impact of atmospheric opacity on rover instruments to help scientists reduce mission planning time.

 See through the same lens

 Scientists are using their own tools and this could lead to misunderstandings about the meaning of their output.
-As a result, enabling shared mental models is crucial in order to ground conversations.
+As a result, enabling shared mental models is crucial to ground conversations.

 Show how things fit in a bigger picture